Panasonic to end tie-up with Tesla over solar cell production | The Japan Times

-The Japanese electronics maker will continue its cooperation with Tesla over EV batteries, the sources said.
+The electronics maker will continue its cooperation with Tesla on EV batteries, the sources said.

 The two companies signed a contract in 2016 to jointly produce solar cells at Tesla’s factory in the state of New York.
 But they have faced fierce competition from cheaper Chinese products.